EduardoZepeda/coffee-bytes-hugo/content/posts/python/aprender-python-desde-cero-resena-beginning-python/index.en.md

 - python
 coverImage: images/Beginning_Python_from_novice_to_pro.jpg
 date: '2019-07-02'
+seo_title: "Beginning Python Review: Learn Python from Scratch"
-description: 'This post is a brief review of Beginning Python: From Novice To Professional, a book with which to learn Python from scratch.'
+description: Review of Beginning Python, From Novice to Professional, a comprehensive book for learning Python from absolute zero with practical projects.
 title: Learn python from scratch Beginning Python Review
 ---